lopezdsr/sql-query/index_management.md

 Beta support for this feature was introduced in May, 2020.
 {: note}

-Index management, also referred to as data skipping, can significantly boost performance and reduce cost of SQL queries by skipping over irrelevant data objects, based on a summary metadata associated with each object.
+Index management, also referred to as data skipping, can significantly boost performance and reduce cost of SQL queries by skipping over irrelevant data.
-Data skipping indexes apply to structured data sets in {{site.data.keyword.cos_full}} and they store summary metadata for each object in the data set.
+Data skipping indexes apply to structured data sets in {{site.data.keyword.cos_full}} and store summary metadata for each object in the data set.
-The indexes are stored on Cloud {{site.data.keyword.cos_short}} on a user provided bucket, just as the indexed data itself.
+The indexes are stored in Cloud {{site.data.keyword.cos_short}} in a user-provided bucket, similarly to the data.
-SQL queries benefit from an index by skipping over all objects whose metadata indicate that they are not relevant for the given query.
+SQL queries benefit from an index by skipping over all objects whose metadata indicates that they are not relevant to the given query.

 ## Benefits
 {: #benefits_ds}